 Chris has two younger brothers, Eric and Sean, the latter also an actor.
 Chris and Sean have been in productions together when they were younger, but Chris recalls working with Sean recently on Remember The Daze as a great experience, seeing his brother having matured into a talented young actor.

-Chris currently resides in Los Angeles when he’s not traveling around the country.
+Chris currently resides with his family in Los Angeles when he’s not traveling around the world.
 He loves playing soccer, Charlie Chaplin movies and eating at Taco Bell.
 He doesn’t like that the network tried to turn Joan of Arcadia into The O.C. and, in his own words, he never used to watch a lot of TV.
 “I don’t even have cable,” he once said in an interview.
-For those who want to know how tall he is (as that seems to be a popular question), he’s approximately 5’8″.

 If you would like to know more about the different movies or TV shows Chris has done, go to the Filmography page and read our synopses about them.
 You can see a little bit of Chris in action in the Media section.
 There’s photos and screencaps of his various performances in the Image Gallery.